 You spend more time with someone else than you spend time with your own partner.

 And even if your partner tries to communicate with you, you subconsciously push them away because you’d prefer to have intellectual conversations only with your friend.
-If it’s your partner you suspect to be having an emotional affair, look at whether the amount of time you normally spend together has dropped.
+[Read: Online cheating and how people cheat without realizing it]

 Whenever you speak about this friend with your partner, you talk about this friend like they’re not important at all.
-You try not to speak about this friend with your partner, or you portray your friend as someone insignificant in your life.
+That’s if you even speak about this friend with your partner at all!

 Even if you’re in a long-term relationship with your partner, you spend a lot of time secretly wondering about how your life could have been if you and your friend had met earlier, before you started dating your partner.

-It’s a subtle way of reassuring each other that even though both of you are in relationships with other people, there’s still something magical about your emotional relationship.
-[Read: How to fall out of love when you see no future]
+It’s a subtle way of reassuring each other that even though both of you are in relationships with other people, there’s still something special about your emotional relationship.
+[Read: 19 steps & must-knows to fall out of love when you see no happy future]

 When you know you’re doing something wrong, you’re sensitive about the topic and lash out.

-A major sign of an emotional affair is going overboard denying that anything is going on.
-You don’t just get mad or downplay it, you may actually mock or make fun of this friend in front of your partner.
-You say they are gross, or weird, or needy, just so your partner believes you don’t find them attractive.
+This is a step up from downplaying or denying that anything is happening.
+You may actually mock or make fun of this friend in front of your partner.
+You say they are gross, weird, or needy, just so your partner believes you don’t find them attractive.

-And, this can add to your guilt because you actually like this person so not only are you lying to your partner, but you are saying cruel things about the person you have feelings for.
+This can add to your guilt because you actually like this person, so not only are you lying to your partner, but you are saying cruel things about the person you have feelings for.
 [Read: How to stop lying to yourself and your partner]

 You may not have cheated physically, but an emotional affair can come with certain other inappropriate moments.
-Calling this person pet names like baby or sweetheart can take things to a new level.
+Calling this person pet names like baby or sweetheart is taking things to a new level.

 You aren’t just harmlessly flirting anymore.
 You consider this person a big part of your life and view them as a partner, even if in secret.